 Students who require additional writing and academic support are normally provided with additional contact time and opportunities to take part in small group and individual tutorials.

 Towards the end of the year, greater emphasis is placed on independent study, not just in preparation for classes and reading around the subjects, but also with students completing an individual project related to their progression route.

-After the initial year, you should refer to the teaching and learning information for your chosen degree subject F800 - Durham University.
+After the initial year, you should refer to the teaching and learning information for your chosen degree subject.

 Essential Criteria for younger applicants (under 21 years)

-Students under 21 must have achieved a GCSE grade 4 or higher in Maths and a GCSE grade 5 or higher in a Science subject, or be able to clearly demonstrate potential in these subjects.
+Applicants under 21 must have achieved a GCSE grade 4 or higher in Maths and English (Language or Literature).

 International students who do not meet direct entry requirements for this degree might have the option to complete an International Foundation Year.

 The tuition fees for 2025/26 academic year have not yet been finalised, they will be displayed here once approved.